-Inherent Limitations of Internal Financial financial controls with reference to standalone financial financial statements
+Inherent Limitations of Internal Financial financial controls with reference to standalone financial Controls with reference to standalone statements and such internal financial controls with financial statements

 Because of the inherent limitations of internal financial controls with reference to standalone financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls with reference to standalone financial statements to future periods are subject to the risk that the internal financial control with reference to standalone financial statements may become inadequate because of changes in conditions. or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of the internal financial controls with reference to standalone financial statements to future periods are subject to the risk that the internal financial control with reference to standalone financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal

-Controls with reference to standalone statements and such internal financial controls with reference to standalone financial statements were operating effectively as at March 31, 2023, based on the criteria for internal financial control with reference to standalone financial statements established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants
+In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal reference to standalone financial statements were operating effectively as at March 31, 2023, based on the criteria for internal financial control with reference to standalone financial statements established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-Place: New Delhi Membership No. 105546 UDIN 23105546BGXMSN9126 Date: May 30, 2023
+Partner Membership No. 105546 UDIN 23105546BGXMSN9126